Latest Advocacy Needs

 Protection for Parolees

-Protect Vulnerable People
+Protect Vulnerable People and Families

-Pass Bipartisan Immigration Reform
+Pass Immigration Reform

 We are called, as Christians, to practice hospitality.
 This does not mean we are advocates for illegal immigration or open border policies.
 We seek to advocate for the humane treatment of those coming to our country while amending our immigration policies to create more effective and safe ways for immigration to the U.S.